Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 Objects that are designed to be part of the challenge of playing the course such as roads or paths from which players have traditionally been expected to play.

 Objects that are so close to a boundary or other feature on the course that if free relief is available from the obstruction, it also results in the player being able to drop away from the boundary or other feature when this is not desirable.
-For example, designating wires that are attached to trees as integral objects ensures that a player does not incidentally get relief from a tree just because he or she has interference from the wire.
+For example, designating wires that are attached to trees as integral objects ensures that a player does not incidentally get relief from a tree just because they have interference from the wire.

 Objects such as artificial walls or pilings that are inside penalty areas or artificial walls or liners of bunkers.
-For example, when these are close to the edge of the penalty area, a player whose ball is just outside the penalty area could be standing on the wall and get free relief while the player whose ball is just inside the penalty area does not.
+For example, when an artificial wall is close to the edge of the penalty area, a player whose ball is just outside the penalty area could be standing on the wall and get free relief if it was not defined as an integral object while the player whose ball is just inside the penalty area does not.

 The Committee should define these objects as integral objects in the Local Rules (see Model Local Rule F-1).

-Dropping zones should be considered when there may be practical problems in requiring players to use the normal relief options under a Rule, such as:
+Dropping zones should be considered when there may be practical problems with players using the normal relief options under a Rule, such as:

 Rule 13.1f – Wrong Green.